 If you can’t get your hands on nitric acid, you can try a bleach test.
 It won’t cause a reaction in real gold, but fake gold will see a loss of color.

 Fake or Costume Jewelry Won’t Have Real Stones

 The gems that come in that costume or fake piece of jewelry won’t be real gemstones.
 They might be crystals, plastic, rhinestones or simulated gems.
 Once you’ve tested the metal itself, that should tell you whether the stone is possibly real or not.
 You definitely won’t see real stones in fake jewelry.

-After the above tests, if you’re still not sure, you should take it to a jeweler to be tested.
+After the above tests, if you’re still not sure if your jewelry is gold plated, you should take it to a jeweler to be tested.
 He or she will have professional tests that will determine whether your jewelry is real as well as the purity of the metal itself.